 But what if there’s something else you can do to truly maximize the value?

 Here’s something you should consider- the interior colors.
-Certain paint hues for particular spaces in your home will make a strong impression to potential buyers right off the bat.
+Certain paint hues for particular spaces in your home will make a strong impression on potential buyers right off the bat.
 Let’s talk about your options and make your home an exemplary model for your market.

 Creamy or Beige Undertones